 If water flow increases, a cushion wave will change to a standing wave.
 A standing wave indicates that there is an object under the surface of the water.
 Water is pushed up and over it and creates turbulent water.
 Be aware that there will be a hazard below a standing wave.

 Eddy

-This is an area of circulating water out of the main flow.
-It is a safe area identified by the slow swirling motion.
+This is an area of circulating water out of the main flow, identified by the slow swirling motion.